commercelayer/commercelayer-docs-resources/paypal_gateways/object.md

 # The paypal gateway object

-A paypal gateway object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A paypal gateway object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/paypal_gateways endpoint</b>.

 ## Fields